Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 Making a career change is a significant life decision that can lead to personal and professional fulfilment.
 By understanding the signs that indicate a need for change, engaging in deep self-reflection, leveraging the support of a career coach, and following a structured plan, you can navigate the complexities of changing careers with confidence and purpose.

-Remember, the journey of career change is as much about personal growth as it is about professional development.
+Remember, the career change journey is as much about personal growth as it is about professional development.
 Embrace the journey, stay committed to your goals, and open yourself to the possibilities that await in your new career path.
-With the right mindset and actions, you can achieve a career that not only meets your aspirations but also brings joy and fulfilment to your life.
+With the right mindset and actions, you can achieve a career that meets your aspirations and brings joy and fulfilment to your life.

 I am Diana Dawson, Founder of Working Career.
-As a Professional Career Coach, Career Psychologist, Career Counsellor, Career Consultant, Executive Coach and Wellbeing at Work Coach, I work with organisations and individuals to help manage their careers.
+As a Professional Career Coach, Career Psychologist, Career Counselor, Career Consultant, Executive Coach, and Well-being at Work Coach, I help organisations and individuals manage their careers.

-I work with professional people from different sectors and backgrounds to cope and flourish at work.
+I work with professionals from different sectors and backgrounds to cope and flourish.
 I also run Career Workshops and Wellbeing Workshops for organisations.

-I can provide one-to-one career coaching in Edinburgh or Zoom sessions worldwide. .
-Find out more about me here
+I can provide one-to-one career coaching Zoom sessions worldwide.
+Find out more about me here.

 Previous